-The Government of Canada is working to reform the First Nations Child and Family Services Program.
-The government is working closely with key partners on reform, including First Nation communities, leaders, organizations, provincial governments and the Yukon government, First Nations child and family services agencies, and front-line service providers.
+Further to the January 2016 Canadian Human Rights Tribunal ruling that the First Nations Child and Family Services Program's discriminatory practices must be reformed, the Government of Canada is working to reform the First Nations Child and Family Services Program.
+The government is working closely with key partners on reform, including the National Advisory Committee on First Nations Child and Family Services Program Reform, First Nation communities, leaders, organizations, provincial governments and the Yukon government, First Nations child and family services agencies, and front-line service providers.
 All of these partners have important voices and perspectives that must be heard and considered in order to make changes that will best serve the needs of First Nations children and families on reserve.

-Minor amendments are being made, including on the description of the program’s funding approach, to the First Nations Child and Family Services Terms and Conditions as an interim measure.
+In the interim, minor amendments are being made, including on the description of the program’s funding approach, to the First Nations Child and Family Services Terms and Conditions.
 These Terms and Conditions and other guiding documents will be further revised as program reform takes place.

 Transfer Payment Program Terms and Conditions

 All policy clarification and further detail can be found in the National Social Programs Manual.

 - 3. Purpose, Program Objectives And Expected Results

 - 5. Eligible Initiatives and Projects

 - 6. Type and Nature of Eligible Expenditures

 - 7. Stacking Limits

 - 8. Method for Determining the Amount of Funding